caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 Review

 ## SLIDE 5
-Review
+Remember, IA is about organizing and labelling content within our products to better support good usability and findability for our users.

 ## SLIDE 6
 Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
 The goal is to help users find information and complete tasks.
-To do this, you need to understand how the pieces fit together to create the larger picture, how items relate to each other within the system.
+To do this, you need to understand how the pieces fit together to create the larger picture, how items relate to each other within the system or product.

 Russell Ackoff, a systems theorist and professor of organizational change says the content of the human mind can be classified into 5 categories:
-- **Data**: symbols... this represents a fact or statement of events without relation to other things
+- **Data**: symbols of things (often content in our products)... facts or statements of events without relation to other things
 - **Information**: data processed to be useful; provides answers to 'who', 'what', 'where', and 'when' questions... embodies the understanding of a relationship of some sort, possibly cause and effect
 - **Knowledge**: application of data and information; answers 'how' questions... refers to a pattern that connects and generally provides a high level of predictability as to what is described or what will happen next
-- **Understanding**: appreciation of 'why'... the process by which we can take knowledge and synthesize nenw knowledge from previously held knowledge
+- **Insight**: (also known as Understanding?) appreciation of 'why'... the process by which we can take knowledge and synthesize new knowledge from previously held knowledge
-- **Wisdom**: evaluated understanding... it embodies more of an understanding of fundamental principles embodied within the knowledge that are essentially the basis for the knowledge being what is.
-Wisdom is essentially systemic.
+- **Wisdom**: evaluated understanding... it embodies more of an understanding and tying together of fundamental principles.
+Wisdom is essentially systemic and involves creating a sound rationale for organising content.

 ## SLIDE 7
 The purpose of IA is to help users understand where they are, what they've found, what's around them and what to expect.
-We use it to inform content strategy including dentifying appropriate verbiage for labels, navigation, microcopy and we use it for informing the decisions we make regarding layout, UI and interaction design.
+We use it to inform content strategy including identifying appropriate verbiage for labels, navigation, microcopy and we use it for informing the decisions we make regarding layout, UI and interaction design.
+Content strategy focuses on the planning, creation, delivery, and governance of content - not just text but images and media as well.

 ## SLIDE 8
 Review

 ## SLIDE 9
-***Design systems*** are a living, breathing set of design documents and development documentation that outline all the parts of the UI system, business, product, or service.
-These design elements can change based on user testing, businesses' needs and objectives, and UI direction.
-Examples include design systems like Apple's Human Interface Guidelines, Microsoft's Metro, and Google's Material Design, but they exist at countless other companies, including Samsung, LG, Ford, and Adobe.
+***Design systems*** are a living, breathing set of design and development documentation that outline all the parts of the UI system, business, product, or service.
+These design elements can change based on usability testing, businesses' needs, branding and objectives, and UI direction.
+Examples include Apple's Human Interface Guidelines, Microsoft's Metro, and Google's Material Design, but they exist at countless other companies, including Samsung, LG, Ford, and Adobe.

 💼 **Employer Competitive Note:** If you are interviewing at a company that has a publicly available design system, you will be expected to speak with some authority on how the UI system is set up.
 Do your research.
 You will be required to speak to their system in your job interview and use their documentation as an employee.